 MATERIALS AND METHODS:

-A field experiment was conducted at Agricultural Research Station, Vizianagaram, Andhra Pradesh during kharif, 2023 in split plot design with three replications.
+A field experiment was conducted at Agricultural Research Station, Vizianagaram, name of universityAcharya N.G.
+Ranga Agricultural University, Andhra Pradesh, Andhra Pradesh during kharif, 2023 in split plot design with three replications.
 The main plot treatments include fertilizer doses viz., F0: Absolute control; F1: 75% RDF; F2: 100% RDF; F3: 125% RDF.
 The sub-plot treatments include pre-release varieties (V1: DHPM-6-3 ; V2: DHPM-8-3) and national checks (V3: TNPm 230 ,V4: TNAU 202).
 The soil of the experimental site was sandy loam in texture, neutral in reaction ( pH: 7.13), low organic carbon (0.48%) and non-saline in nature (EC: 0.15 dS m-1).
 The available nitrogen was low (152.8 kg ha-1), available phosphorus was high (64.0 kg ha-1) and available potassium was medium (278.5kg ha-1).
 The total rainfall received during the kharif season was 560 mm in 34 Rainy days.

 The land was thoroughly prepared with M.B.
 Plough, cultivator and rotavator until getting fine tilth.
 Sowing of the experiment was done on13.07.2023.
 The nutrients were applied as per the treatments.
 The recommended dose of NPK fertilizers (40 kg nitrogen, 20 kg phosphorus and 20 kg potassium) were applied in the form of urea, single super phosphate and murate of potash.
 Half of the nitrogen and full dose of phosphorus and potassium were applied as basal at the time of sowing.
 Remaining half dose of nitrogen was applied as top dressing at the time of tillering.
 Need based crop protection measures were taken.
 All the growth parameters, yield parameters, grain yield and straw yields were recorded.
 Considering the existing input costs and output prices, economics were calculated.
 Nutrient uptakes by grain and straw were measured using the standard procedures suggested by Piper (1966) and Jackson (1973).
 All the data were subjected to statistical analysis using the ANOVA as outlined by Panse and Sukhatme (1978).